shikha1108/notes/technicalTerms.md

 #### Multithreading in JAVA:
 * What:  (If I have to talk about multiple threading in java, I can say that M.Threading) In Java is a process of executing multiple threads simultaneously.
 A thread is a lightweight sub-process, the smallest unit of processing.
-* Why: (The importance of M.T in Java) Improved  system performance, application can remain more responsive.
+* Why: (The biggest advantage of using M.T in Java)  Can Improved  system performance, can remain application more responsive.
 It enables parallelism and reduces processing time.
-* How:(Lets take an example)
+* How: (Lets take an example of extending a thread class )
-Extending Thread Class:

 >Create a new class that extends the Thread class.
 Override the run() method with the code to be executed in the new thread.
 Instantiate the new class and call its start() method to begin execution.